AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/agora_class_custom_ui_ios.md

 ## Overview

 Agora provides the complete Agora Classroom SDK on CocoaPods.
 However, if you want to customize the user interfaces of classrooms, Agora provides the source code of the Agora Classroom SDK for you to further develop, debug, and compile.
-The source code of the Agora Classroom SDK for iOS is in the [CloudClass-iOS](https://github.com/AgoraIO-Community/CloudClass-iOS)repository on GitHub (branch release/apaas/1.1.0).
+The source code of the Agora Classroom SDK for iOS is in the [CloudClass-iOS](https://github.com/AgoraIO-Community/CloudClass-iOS) repository on GitHub (branch release/apaas/1.1.0).
 The Agora Classroom SDK separates the code of the user interfaces from the code of core business logic and provides two libraries, UIKit and EduCore.
 These two libraries connect with each other through [Agora Edu Context](https://docs.agora.io/cn/agora-class/edu_context_api_ref_ios_overview?platform=iOS).
 For example, for the chat module in the  Flexible Classroom, a user needs to click on a button to send a message, and they also receive messages sent by other users.
 In this case, in UIKit, we can call a method in the Chat Context to send a message and listen for the events in the Chat Context to receive messages.

 ![](https://web-cdn.agora.io/docs-files/1619696813295)